josephpford/qa-training/modules/M15/lessons/M15-introduction-to-quality-engineering.md

 # Lesson: Introduction to Quality Engineering

+## Introduction

+Lorem ipsum

+## Learning Outcomes

+When you've finished this lesson and its exercises, you should be able to:
+* Lorem ipsum
+* Lorem ipsum
+* Lorem ipsum

 ### Quality Assurance vs Quality Management vs Quality Engineering

 Quality Assurance is the practice of testing software against documented requirements.
 It is the process of using a product and checking to see if it works as expected according to the documented requirements.
 It is like a soccer goalie making a great catch in order to prevent the other team from scoring a goal.
 Quality Assurance is testing.
 Some Quality Assurance concepts that we will dive into more include